-A synopsis of the story
+- a synopsis of the story

 This film is the first of two based on the seventh book in the Harry Potter series.

 Children and adolescents may react adversely at different ages to themes of crime, suicide, drug and alcohol dependence, death, serious illness, family breakdown, death or separation from a parent, animal distress or cruelty to animals, children as victims, natural disasters and racism.
 Occasionally reviews may also signal themes that some parents may simply wish to know about.

 The supernatural; death of loved ones; cruelty; taking on a dangerous quest